Spec 008 — Testing¶

 compute-sub(sub computation against anapp-dbvalue) - ✓ Public registrar queries (

-handlers,frame-meta,sub-topology, etc.) - ✓ Hiccup → HTML string emission (per 011) — pure function over hiccup data, JVM-runnable.
+registrations,frame-meta,sub-topology, etc.) - ✓ Hiccup → HTML string emission (per 011) — pure function over hiccup data, JVM-runnable.
 Snapshot tests, SSR conformance tests, and visual-regression diffs all run headlessly.

 :on-clickevent firing into the real DOM, scroll events) — CLJS-only. - ✗ Reactive subscription tracking (auto-subscribe-on-deref, dispose lifecycle) — CLJS-only.
 Subscription computation (running the body against an